 They needed to hide from the law, ex-wives, or adversaries when going into exile or seeking asylum.

 In the US today, changing your name involves a lot of paperwork and fees.
 By contrast, individuals living in eras before formalized identification and record-keeping could find changing their names as easy as changing their shirts.

 This leaves many genealogy researchers to pull their hair out and curse those name-changing relatives.

 Search For Records That Document An Ancestor Who Changed Their Name

-While you might not find the document that definitively identifies a name change, sometimes you have to put on your detective hat.
-Here are few steps to work through a name change case.
+While you might not find the document that definitively identifies a name change, sometimes you must put on your detective hat.
+Here are a few steps to work through a name change case.

 Review Previously Obtained Records - Review all records you have for an ancestor.
 Perhaps you have marriage and death records following a name change.
 Perhaps you have birth and census records of your ancestor in the home of their parents.
 Look for clues in names, places, and dates.